 Pain in the right abdominal area can also indicate a gallbladder stone.
 It usually starts as a cramp in the upper right abdomen or in the stomach area, and it can last for minutes to hours.
 Many times, this pain can radiate to the left side or around to the back.
 It can be very uncomfortable and feel like indigestion.
 See our article on gallstones to understand what can cause them.

-What to do: After confirming a gallbladder stone through an ultrasound, the stone can be removed laparoscopically.
+How to treat: After confirming a gallbladder stone through an ultrasound, the stone can be removed laparoscopically.
 It's important to know that surgery is not always necessary; the presence of gallbladder stones without symptoms does not require surgery, for example.
-Small gallstones can be treated at home with natural remedies
+Small gallstones can be treated at home with natural remedies.

 Surgery is typically indicated for people who are diabetics or have compromised immune systems, or in cases with very large gallbladder stones or where the gallbladder is significantly calcified.